Shillingzheng/Gitbook/solutions/billing.md

 So, instead of setting up a whole payment method for one or a few clients to pay with cryptos, generating bills to request the payment is a much more convenient approach to settle matters fast and without any inexplicable costs.

 Simply share a link or deliver the bill via email.
-Then it’s for you to decide whether you want to keep the coin as it is, convert it to fiat currency or other coins.
+Then it's for you to decide whether you want to keep the coin as it is, convert it to fiat currency or other cryptocurrencies.

 Whether businesses, non-profits or freelance workers now have an option to accept crypto payments via billing service.
 [Get started today](https://mixin.one/messenger).